Kata5/DeepLearning2021/README.md

 * https://dl.acm.org/doi/10.5555/1622434.1622445
 * https://www.kth.se/social/files/588617ebf2765401cfcc478c/PHensmanDMasko_dkand15.pdf

-I.e. Generally, the distribution of the training data has a huge impact on the performance of CNN.
-The balanced distribution yielded a significantly better performance than imbalanced.
+I.e. generally, the distribution of the training data has a huge impact on the performance of CNN.
+The balanced distribution yielded a significantly better performance than imbalanced one.
 The heavier the imbalance is, the worse the total classification performance.
 This kind of fragility when using imbalanced data in the CNN training algorithm can be eliminated by the proper selection of distribution of dataset.

 We investigated some solutions for dataset generation and preprocession: